pantheon-systems/documentation/source/content/guides/decoupled-sites/05-support.md

 Pantheon has a limited scope of support for early access products.
 For assistance with your decoupled site you can email helpdesk@pantheon.io.
 You will receive a response within one business day.

-Visit [Pantheors Office Hours](https://pantheon.io/developers/office-hours) to ask questions about decoupled architecture and get help with Front-End Site.
+Visit us during [Pantheon Office Hours](https://pantheon.io/developers/office-hours) or connect with us on [Slack in the #front-end-frameworks channel](https://pantheon-community.slack.com/archives/C01DXGMFZFB/p1660599669269709) to ask questions about decoupled architecture or get help with a Pantheon Front-End Site.